DanielBrill20/spotify-pixel-art-display/README.md

 The core of the project is a backend Python server that repeatedly calls the Spotify Web API to get the currently playing track or podcast episode for the user.
 The flow is as follows:

 1. The user authenticates Spotify, following the [Authorization Code Flow]( https://developer.spotify.com/documentation/web-api/tutorials/code-flow).
 2. Once authenticated, a browser window will pop up.
-The user pastes this link to the terminal.
+The user pastes this link into the terminal.
 3. Credentials get saved in a `.cache` file.
 From there, the server handles token renewal.
 4. Every 0.5 seconds, poll the Spotify Wen API to fetch the user’s currently playing song or episode.
-5. On song change, get the album cover.
+5. On song change, get the album cover image.
 6. If needed, resize the image.
 Resizing is based on:
       - The LED matrix panel resolution
       - The desired pixel art resolution